vaibhavdaren/turtleblocksjs/tutcompsite/documentation/documentation.md

 Documentation of Stage:-

 The challenges contain  4 levels - Beginner, Medium, Advanced and Bonus.
 Each level consists of 12 stages.
-Each of the stage is based on a simillar design pattern structure comprising of the following blocks as described below along with the final stage representation.
+Each of the stage is based on a similar design pattern structure comprising of the following blocks as described below along with the final stage representation.

 ![Level](https://github.com/vaibhavdaren/turtleblocksjs/blob/tutorials/tutcompsite/documentation/doc1.PNG)